leikareipa/rallysported-frontend/README.md

 As RallySportED-js uses a software 3d renderer, it requires a bit of extra CPU processing power compared to a normal web app.
 A mid-range desktop PC bought in the last five years or so combined with a well-optimized browser like Google Chrome should run it fine.

-## Browser compatibility
+## System compatibility
-Although compatible with a number of browsers, RallySportED-js tends to work best - and is most tested - in Google Chrome.
+Generally speaking, RallySportED-js tends to work best - and is most tested - in Google Chrome.

 Below are rough estimates of the required browser versions to run a given version of RallySportED-js.
 Browsers marked with "No" are not compatible at all.